theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Download the `scratch-gamecube.zip` file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-gamecube/main/Scratch%20GameCube%20Nightly.zip).

 Unzip the file.
-Put your Scratch projects in the same place you put your .dol file.
+Put your Scratch projects in the same place you put your `.dol` file.

 Then it should be as simple as opening the app on your GameCube!

+### Get up and running for Nintendo Switch

+Download the `scratch-nx.nro` file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-switch/main/Scratch%20NX%20Nightly.zip).

+Put your Scratch projects in the same place you put your `.nro` file.

+Then it should be as simple as opening the app on your Nintendo Switch!

 ## Building